-In order to find dissertations and research material, you can use Lovisa and LUBsearch.
+In order to find dissertations and research material, you can use LUBcat and LUBsearch.
 However, if you a looking for research specifically from Lund University, you can find a great deal in the university’s own institutional repository; Lund University Publications, LUP.

 In the Research Portal, the public interface for information posted in LUCRIS, you can do a free text search in the search box.
 To narrow your search, click on one of the tabs in the top menu, for example Researcher or Research Output and click on More filtering options.
 Aside from selecting author, year, and institution, you can also decide whether you want popular science or quality controlled publications.
 Read more about scholarly texts here.

 Some publications are Open Access, meaning that you can access them freely, while you have to log in with you Lucat or Student account to view others.
 Some publications can be found in full text, either as PDF, via DOI or links, from for example Google Scholar.
 If the publication is not available in full text format in the Research Portal, the reason may be that we do not have the rights to upload it to our institutional repository.
-However, you can try finding the title in Lovisa and LUBsearch, and check whether it is available (printed or electronically) there.
+However, you can try finding the title in LUBcat and LUBsearch, and check whether it is available (printed or electronically) there.

 You can read more about LUCRIS, the registration of research publications and Open Access here.